adarshsam2896/Assessment/README.md

 # Assessment
-One.java contians solution to first question
+1. One.java contians solution to first question.
-Two.java contains answer to second question create table query is the script to create and join tables, the solution to 3rd question
+2. Two.java contains answer to second question.
+3. create table query is the script to create and join tables, the solution to 3rd question